Baccarat Terminology

 Player Bet – The player bet is one of the three possible bets you can place in baccarat.
 Its house edge is 1.24%.

 Tie Bet – This is the last of the three bet types in baccarat.
-Players are generally recommended to avoid it since the tie bet gives the house a higher advantage of 14.36%.
-With this wager, you are practically betting on the player and the banker hands getting a tie, i.e. have the same total.
+Players are generally advised to avoid it since the tie bet gives the house a higher advantage of 14.36%.
+With this wager, you are practically betting on the player and banker hands ending in a tie, i.e., having the same total.

 Baccarat Hands

-Le Grande – This is a natural (check below for definition) whose total is 9.
+Le Grand – This is a natural (see below for the definition) with a total of 9.

-Le Petite – This is the “smaller” natural with a total of 8.
+Le Petit – This is the “smaller” natural, with a total of 8.

 Etiquette and Player/Dealer Actions

 One of the players can match the banker’s bet by calling out banco.
-Sometimes it may happen so that several players announce banco but in such instances, the privilege is awarded to the player sitting immediately to the banker’s right.
-They would announce banco prime to indicate this privilege.
+Sometimes several players announce banco, but in such instances the privilege is awarded to the player sitting immediately to the banker’s right.
+They announce banco prime to indicate this privilege.

-Carte – As you may have guessed yourself, this is a French word that translates as “card”.
+Carte – As you may have guessed, this is a French word that translates as “card”.
 The term is used to request additional cards from the callman.

 Card Burning – This action involves the dealer discarding cards from the freshly shuffled shoe before the game starts.
-Unlike blackjack where only one card is burned at the start of a new shoe, baccarat callermen would burn multiple cards.
-The callman would first take one card from the shoe and the number of pips it has on its front will determine how many cards must be burned consequently.
+Unlike blackjack, where only one card is burned at the start of a new shoe, baccarat callers burn multiple cards.
+The callman first takes one card from the shoe, and the number of pips it shows determines how many cards must be burned subsequently.
 Note that face cards have a value of 10 instead of 0 when cards are burned, so if the dealer takes out a Queen first, they will remove ten cards from the shoe.

 Fading – This term is used in player-banked variations of baccarat when the players cover the entire bet of the banker or part of it.